PAYG amounts are calculated on leave payouts using the guidelines set out by the ATO here.

-- Where the value of unused leave is less than $300, withhold 32% and disregard any cents.
+- Where the value of unused leave is less than $300, the system will compare the marginal rate and the flat rate of 32% and apply the lesser of the two.
 Refer to this article for further details on this method.

 - Where the value of unused leave is $300 or more, PAYG is calculated using marginal tax rates.
 This article will discuss this method in more detail.

 To help clarify, here's an example with calculations:

 Phillip is a part time employee earning $40.48583 per hour who works a different number of hours each week.
 This week he is due to be paid for working 30 hours plus his termination pay, which consists of 101.07288 hours of annual leave plus annual leave loading.
 Phillip is also an Australian resident claiming the tax free threshold.

 To work out the total PAYG withheld from this pay:

 - Work out the normal PAYG amount on Phillip's non-termination gross pay (being, 30 hrs x $40.48583 = $1214.57).
 PAYG on $1214.57 = $257